RKlompUU/fhe-regex/README.md

 (ie each content's character is encrypted individually).
 As a consequence this does mean that at least some information about the content is leaked to the party that is applying the regex pattern: the length of the content.
-Though this could probably be mitigated by introducing some sort of padding character (fake character that does not break pattern matches).
+Though this could probably be mitigated at cost of a significant performance penalty by introducing some sort of padding character (fake character that does not break pattern matches).

 It parses the pattern, then generates lazily (in the sense of not yet executing any homomorphic operations) the list of potential homomorphic circuits that